National Rural Health Alliance: Mission and support

 These broader issues include education, housing, employment, rural and regional development, telecommunications, transport, cultural safety, illness prevention, health promotion, and health infrastructure.
 The Alliance works with consumers, communities and governments to make the diverse communities of rural and remote Australia healthy and health-promoting places in which to live and work.

 In 1998–99 the NRHA was a participant with Commonwealth, State and Territory governments in development of a national strategic framework for rural and remote health in Australia: Healthy Horizons.
 It worked with governments on the updated Healthy Horizons 2003–07 and on its review in 2008.

 The NRHA is manager of the biennial National Rural Health Conference.
 The Conference has become a key event on the calendar of people interested in improving health in rural, regional and remote Australia, whether as community representatives, policy makers, researchers or other stakeholders.

-The NRHA is the national manager for the Australian Government of the Rural Australia Medical Undergraduate Scholarship Scheme (RAMUS).
-The RAMUS scheme is part of the national strategy to increase the medical workforce available to people in rural Australia.
-RAMUS supports around 580 rural students each year to study medicine.
+The NRHA was the national manager for the Australian Government of the Rural Australia Medical Undergraduate Scholarship Scheme (RAMUS).
+The RAMUS scheme was part of the national strategy to increase the medical workforce available to people in rural Australia.
+RAMUS supported around 2500 rural students since inception in 2000 to study medicine.

 The Alliance also managed Stream 2 of the Rural Health Continuing Education program (RHCE2) on behalf of the Department of Health.[2]
 RHCE2 was designed to foster inter-professional, team-based training and joint continuing development projects in order to better enable practising health professionals to provide health care services, both as members of multi-disciplinary teams and as individual practitioners.

-The program is also designed to support the retention of rural and remote health professionals.
+The program was also designed to support the retention of rural and remote health professionals.